veltzer/demos/java/bin/README.txt

-this file is here so that this folder will not go away
+this is so this folder will not go away